HMNB Devonport: Nickname

 The Naval base at Devonport is still nicknamed "Guzz" (or, sometimes, "Guz") by sailors and marines.
 One suggestion is that this originates from the word guzzle (to eat or drink greedily), which is likely to refer to the eating of cream teas, a West Country delicacy and, therefore, one with strong connections to the area around Plymouth.
 Another explanation advanced is that "GUZZ" was the radio call sign for the nearby Admiralty wireless station (which was GZX) at Devil's Point, though this is disputed and has recently been disproved by reference to actual wireless telegraphy callsigns in existence over the past century.

 Another explanation is that the name came from the Hindi word for a yard (36 inches), "guz", (also spelled "guzz", at the time) which entered the Oxford English Dictionary, and Royal Navy usage, in the late 19th century, as sailors used to regularly abbreviate "The Dockyard" to simply "The Yard", leading to the slang use of the Hindi word for the unit of measurement of the same name.
 The Plymouth Herald newspaper attempted to summarise the differing theories, but no firm conclusion was reached.
 Charles Causley referred to Guz in one of his poems, "Song of the Dying Gunner A.A.1", published in 1951.

-"Tiddy oggy" is naval slang for a Cornish pasty and was once the nickname for a sailor born and bred in Devonport.
+"Tiddy oggy" is naval slang for a pasty and was once the nickname for a sailor born and bred in Devonport.
 The traditional shout of "Oggy Oggy Oggy" was used to cheer on the Devonport team in the Navy's field gun competition.